mwasdex/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints the alphabet in lowercase, followed by a new line.
 # 5-print_numbers.c
 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+# 6-print_numberz.c
+Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.